leafsphp/docs/src/modules/views/blade/index.md

 Current date: @datetime($date)
 ```

-The Blade instances passes all methods to the internal view factory.
+The Blade instance passes all methods to the internal view factory.
 So methods such as exists, file, share, composer and creator are available as well.
 Check out the [original documentation](http://laravel.com/docs/5.8/blade) for more information.